 I have lived on a farm outside of Aylmer for many years now.
-I have a wonderful daughter and son who have both been very successful.
-Sadly, they live very far away.
+I have a wonderful daughter and son who have both been successful.
+Sadly, they live far away.

 In 2002 I took an epic motorcycle journey through three provinces and nineteen states, visiting my son in Vancouver and daughter in L.A.
 Explored the southwestern states.
 The following year I rode to Nova Scotia, Cape Breton, and Gaspe.
 I was well equipped with cameras and lenses, having learned that lesson in Central America.

-I still ride motorcycles but have given up free-lance photography due to vision problems.
+I still ride motorcycles but have retired from free-lance photography.
 I work at home, custom framing, restoring photos, scanning films and writing.

 Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.